 The Canada Border Services Agency (CBSA) realized that its business systems were failing and required a complete overhaul.
 That’s why it launched the CARM project to:

-- Strengthen audit controls.
+- Strengthen audit controls

-- Increase risk management.
+- Increase risk management

-- Ensure higher compliance of Canada importers with import rules and regulations.
+- Ensure higher compliance of Canada importers with import rules and regulations

 The goal of this initiative goes beyond providing a self-serve portal for trade chain partners to submit their import forms, track their activities, and pay their customs duties.
 In fact, the main idea is to tighten the Agency’s control over Importers of Record (IORs) and identify areas of poor compliance and underpaid customs duties.

 CARM has no impact on the release process of your imports, but it will help ensure that you’re fully compliant with import rules and regulations while paying the right customs duty.
 CARM will also enable you to track your forms, make payments, and reconcile your trade reports in a more standardized way.

 The CARM Client Portal (CCP) is a simple and secure way to transact with the CBSA.
 Importers will be able to view their Statement of Account (SOA) with financial transactions, make credit card or pre-authorized payments, and submit appeals and rulings requests.

 As of CARM Release 1, the CCP will only provide importers with a visual of Import Entry Numbers and amounts owing.
 In the future, a new suite of tools will be made available to assist importers and declarations via the new electronic Commercial Accounting Declaration (CAD).